ctranoris/forgestore/README.md

 Current version needs a mysql database called fsdb already created:

 	CREATE DATABASE IF NOT EXISTS fsdb DEFAULT CHARACTER SET utf8 COLLATE utf8_unicode_ci;
 	GRANT ALL PRIVILEGES ON fsdb.* TO 'forgestoredbuser'@'localhost' IDENTIFIED BY 'forgestorerp@zz'

 (remember to change these values for a production environment, also on [/src/main/resources/META-INF/persistence.xml] persistence.xml)

-Download and build $project by running:
+Download and build project by running:

     mvn clean -Pjetty.integration  verify